hotgluebanjo/reuleaux/resolve/tools/README.md

 # Native

-Operations you can do easily in Resolve.
+Operations you can do with the built-in tools.

-## Chroma Overall
+## ChromaOverall

 Use the green channel of Resolve's gamma knob on a node inside the model.
 Set Preserve Luminance to `0.0`.